 Figure 3.
 Phylogenetic distribution of nematocyst types, subtypes, functions, and locations in the zooid across the major siphonophore clades.
 Illustrations reproduced with permission from Mapstone (2014).
 Undischarged capsules to the left, discharged to the right.
 Agalmatidae* here refers only to the genera Agalma, Athorybia, Halistemma, and Nanomia.

 Distantly related organisms that evolved to feed on similar resources often evolve similar adaptations (Winemiller et al. 2015).
-In Damian-Serrano et al. (2020), we found strong associations between piscivory and haploneme shape across distantly related siphonophore lineages.
+In Damian-Serrano et al. (2021), we found strong associations between piscivory and haploneme shape (elongation) across distantly related siphonophore lineages.
 These associations could have been produced by convergent changes in the adaptive optima of these characters.
 Here we set out to test this hypothesis using comparative model fitting methods.
 Analyzing the diversity of morphological states from a phylogenetic perspective allows us to identify the specific evolutionary processes that gave rise to it.
 Here we fit and compare a variety of macroevolutionary models to siphonophore tentilla morphology measurement data to identify instances of neutral divergence, stabilizing selection, changes in the speed of evolution, and convergent evolution.

-In Damian-Serrano et al. (2020) we fit discriminant analyses to identify characters that are predictive of feeding guild.
+In Damian-Serrano et al. (2021) we fit discriminant analyses to identify characters that are predictive of feeding guild.
 These discriminant analyses can be used to generate hypotheses on the diets of ecologically understudied siphonophore species for which we have morphology data.
-Here we present a Bayesian prediction for the feeding guild of 45 species using the discriminant functions and morphological dataset in Damian-Serrano et al. (2020).
-As mentioned above, tentilla are far from being ornamental shapes and are in fact violently reactive weapons for prey capture (Mackie et al. 1987; Damian-Serrano et al. 2020).
+Here we present a Bayesian prediction for the feeding guild of 45 species using the discriminant functions and morphological dataset in Damian-Serrano et al. (2021).
+As mentioned above, tentilla are far from being ornamental shapes and are in fact violently reactive weapons for prey capture (Mackie et al. 1987; Damian-Serrano et al. 2021; Damian-Serrano 2021).
 While we now have detailed characterizations of tentilla morphologies across many species, the diversity of dynamic performances and their relationships to the undischarged morphologies have not been examined to date.
-To address this gap, we set out to record high-speed video of the in vivo discharge dynamics of several siphonophore species at sea, and compare the kinematic attributes to their morphological characters.
+To address this gap, we set out to record high-speed video of the in vivo discharge dynamics of several siphonophore species at sea (Damian-Serrano 2021), and compare the kinematic attributes to their morphological characters.

 Methods